Beatrice Harrison: A musical family

-Hugo Becker had spoken to Sir Henry Wood of his admiration for Beatrice Harrison's playing even before her debut under his baton in 1911, playing Dvorak, Haydn and Tchaikovsky.
+Hugo Becker had spoken to Sir Henry Wood of his admiration for Beatrice Harrison's playing even before her debut under his baton in 1911, playing Dvořák, Haydn and Tchaikovsky.
 Wood, Charles Villiers Stanford and Edward Elgar were all great admirers.
-Stanford's Ballata and Ballabile, op 160, was written for Harrison and first heard on 3 May 1919 at The Wigmore Hall, using a piano reduction.

-The Harrison family became friends with Roger Quilter and his circle through the Soldiers' concerts in 1916.
-On 11 March 1918 Beatrice performed Dvořák's Cello Concerto in B minor with the Royal Philharmonic Orchestra under Thomas Beecham.
+Stanford's Ballata and Ballabile, op.
+160, was written for Harrison and first heard on 3 May 1919 at the Wigmore Hall, using a piano reduction.
+The Harrison family became friends with Roger Quilter and his circle (including members of the Frankfurt Group) through the Soldiers' concerts in 1916.
+On 11 March 1918, Beatrice performed Dvořák's Cello Concerto in B minor with the Royal Philharmonic Orchestra under Thomas Beecham.

 First performances of the Delius repertoire

-Beatrice attracted wider attention as the first performer of Delius's Cello Sonata (Wigmore Hall, 31 Oct 1918).
-And on 11 November, May gave the first performance of the Delius Violin Sonata No. 1, which she later recorded with Arnold Bax at the piano.
+Harrison attracted wider attention as the first performer of Delius's Cello Sonata (Wigmore Hall, 31 October 1918).
+On 11 November, May gave the first performance of the Delius Violin Sonata No. 1, which she later recorded with Arnold Bax at the piano.
 Roger Quilter attended both performances, for they were also playing his music in concerts at that time.
 The Violin Concerto, written at Grez-sur-Loing in 1919, had its first performance at Queen's Hall with Albert Sammons (the dedicatee) under Adrian Boult in the same year.
 Beatrice and her sister gave the first performance of Delius's Double Concerto (which he had completed in 1915 and dedicated to them) in his presence at a Queen's Hall Symphony Concert in January 1920.
-After this Delius returned to Grez and, at Beatrice Harrison's request, began work on his Cello Concerto.
+After this, Delius returned to Grez and, at Beatrice Harrison's request, began work on his Cello Concerto.
 She performed the Cello Sonata at a concert in Paris on 8 June.
 After two months' uninterrupted work in his Hampstead flat, Delius finished the concerto in the spring of 1921, and it was performed by the cellist whom Sir Thomas Beecham called 'this talented lady.'
 When Delius's remains were re-buried according to his wishes in a southern English country churchyard, on 24 May 1935, the village chosen was Limpsfield near the Harrison home at Oxted in Surrey: Beatrice Harrison played after the service, at which Thomas Beecham gave the oration.